mikeross87/koans/README.md

 koans
 =====

-My go at the Ruby koans
+My go at the Ruby koans!
+Feel free to use these as answers if you get stuck!